ItafHamrouni/Credit-Bank-Loan/README.md

 ## Project Structure
 This project has four major parts :

-1.bank credit model.ipynb - this contains a whole process for project data science: calling, cleaning, Exploratory data analysis, processing, modeling and deployment.
+1. bank credit model.ipynb - this contains a whole process for project data science: calling, cleaning, Exploratory data analysis, processing, modeling and deployment.
-2.model.py - This contains code fot our Machine Learning model to predict credit loan status absed on trainig data in 'traincredit.csv' file.
+2. model.py - This contains code fot our Machine Learning model to predict credit loan status absed on trainig data in 'traincredit.csv' file.
-3.app.py - This contains Flask APIs that receives details through GUI or API calls, computes the precited value based on our model and returns it.
+3. app.py - This contains Flask APIs that receives details through GUI or API calls, computes the precited value based on our model and returns it.
-4.templates - This folder contains the HTML template to allow user to enter Bank Clients details and displays the predicted credit loan status.
+4. templates - This folder contains the HTML template to allow user to enter Bank Clients details and displays the predicted credit loan status.

 ## Running the project